-A1 gets back on the ice as the A8 is serving a coincidental minor penalty.
+A1 gets back on the ice as the A8 is serving a coincidental minor penalty which does not go on the clock.
 Rule 19.1.

 With 7:57 remaining in the second period, Team A3 is assessed a major penalty for fighting.
 Team B27 is assessed a major penalty for fighting.
+Team A65 is assessed a minor penalty for roughing.
 Team B12 is assessed a minor penalty for roughing.
 The major penalties wash out and the coincidental minors go up on the penalty clock and we play four on four.
 True or False?